testfairy/docs/docs/100_FAQ/100_Why_Do_I_See_User-1.md

-When seeing "User-1" as the session username, it manes that this session was not identified.
+When seeing "User-1" as the session User ID, it manes that this session was not identified.

 In order to identify sessions, please call the function `setUserId`.